Friends of the Dudley-Tucker Library

 We are a small group of dedicated volunteers who work to help where we can in the Dudley Tucker Library.
 We are a non-profit 501(c)(3) organization, with the primary purpose being to raise a little extra financial support for the library’s needs.
 At the same time, we work to support and coordinate various library activities while enhancing library interest in our community.

-Among our more visible accomplishments are the annual summer book sale, the annual holiday raffle, and free museum passes.
-Other activities include the purchase of new books, audio tapes, various computer equipment and software.
+Among our more visible accomplishments are the annual summer book sale, the annual holiday raffle, and supporting the Summer Reading Program.
+Other activities include the purchase of new books (especially "birth books!"), audios, various computer equipment and software.

 If you would care to join us, we usually meet at 6:00 p.m. at the library on the first Tuesday of each month.
 Feel free to stop by and see what we’re all about, or check with the Librarian on how to obtain a membership application.
 Don’t have much time right now, or the meeting night just doesn’t fit in your schedule, but you still want to support the Library?
 Feel free to leave a tax-deductible donation with the Librarian, or let us know how else we could ask you for help.